Voices of Diversity:

 group than between groups.

 The second part of the book has individual chapters devoted to the following groups: African-Americans; Asian-Americans; Latinos; recent immigrants to American; workers with disabilities; younger and older workers; gays and lesbians; women and white men.
 In the first section of each chapter, the authors summarize their extensive interviews with members of each of these groups.
 The interviewees actually described the issues, as they see them, in their own words.
 It is very valuable to hear the unadulterated comments from the workers, who may be intimidated to bring up the same issues or concerns to their supervisors.
 Then in the second part of each chapter, specific workplace scenarios are discussed.
-The situations are analyzed, with the mistakes outlined and suggestions for improvements offered.
+The situations are analyzed, with the mistakes outlined and suggestions for improved offered.
 Reading this book and following the suggestions will help any supervisor be more sensitive to the needs all their employees.

 The final two chapters in the book are dedicated to giving advice on how to communicate better to facilitate understanding in diversity-related matters.
 One chapter offers suggestions for those who are not a member of the majority at work, while the final chapter is written for managers or supervisors attempting to facilitate understanding in a diverse workplace environment.

 I would highly recommend this book if you are seriously ready to hear what your employees have to say and are prepared to do something about it.
-Click here to order.